-The program is available only to U.S. citizens or permanent residents unless tuition/support has been arranged through your university or another organization.
+The program is available only to physics majors who are U.S. citizens or permanent residents.
+International students are only considered if financial support has been arranged through your university or another organization.
 Please feel free to contact us if you have any questions.

 - Round trip travel allowance to the University of Notre Dame